BartMassey/borda-count/README.md

   totals list on the fly.
 Not terribly fast.

-* `tab-faster.hs`: Accumulates votes into a candidate vote totals IOArray on the fly.
-Actually slower.
+* `tab-faster.hs`: Accumulates votes into a candidate vote totals IOUArray on the fly.
+About twice as fast.

 * `tab-py.hs`: Python version for comparison.